Special offer! WELCOME50 $50 coupon off General Pest Plan (auto-applied on every online quote)

-A Bug by Any Other Name: Pill Bugs, Roly-Polies, and Doodlebugs
+A Bug By Any Other Name: Pill Bugs, Roly-Polies, and Doodlebugs

 Pill bugs—otherwise known as roly-polies, doodlebugs, wood lice, or scientifically as Armadillidium vulgare—are small, gray-colored insects that roll into a ball when disturbed or frightened.
 These oval-shaped pests are usually 8½-18 millimeters long and have 7 pairs of legs and 2 antennae.
 Their hard shell-like exterior is segmented and resembles that of an armadillo.